The Oxnard College VET Center is your compass from application to graduation.

 It is a place to decompress and network with your fellow veterans, active duty service members, and reservists.

 We will support you on your educational journey, yet we do not process your VA Education Benefits.
 For this service go to the Veterans Window, Admissions and Records, first floor of the Student Services Building (SSB).

 The VET Center team will support you in the following ways:

 - Mentorship & Networking Opportunities

 - Much, much, more…

-The VET Center has computers and free printing available for student veterans use.
-Employment opportunities and information is readily available.
+The VET Center has computers and free printing available for student veterans to use.
+Employment opportunities and information are readily available.

 After earning his Bachelor’s and Master’s degrees in Rehabilitation Counseling from CSU Los Angeles, he began teaching at his alma mater.
 Later on, after running our EAC program for many years, Leo was tasked with running our District’s first Veterans’ Center right here at Oxnard College in order to serve our community’s servicemembers, veterans, and military families.
 Leo is one of the many unsung champions for students here at Oxnard College and we are indebted to him for his years of service.

-So if you’re a student with a disability or you’re a military veteran, be sure to stop by the EAC or Veterans Center.
+If you’re a student with a disability or you’re a military veteran, be sure to stop by the EAC or Veterans Center.
 And please remember that many injuries are invisible.
-For example, if you have hearing impairments, autism, learning disabilities, mental health or intellectual challenges, the EAC is here to support you as well.
+For example, if you have hearing impairments, autism, learning disabilities, mental health, or intellectual challenges, the EAC is here to support you as well.
 You can reach the EAC at 805-678-5830 or email@example.com and you can contact our Veterans’ Center at 805-678-5845 or firstname.lastname@example.org.